-If you find that you are accumulating a lot of debt, and you feel that you are becoming overwhelmed, you may want to pay off your debt as quickly as possible and cancel accounts to avoid the temptation of spending more money on credit.
+Know how to cancel credit cards in South Africa.
+If you find that you are accumulating a lot of debt.
+Or you feel that you are becoming overwhelmed, you may want to pay off your debt as quickly as possible.
+And cancel accounts to avoid the temptation of spending more money on credit.

 First of all, you should pay off the money that you owe in full.
 Wait a few days for this to show up on your card record.

-The next step is to contact the customer service provider (you can find the number on your card) and explain that you want to cancel your credit card and close your account.
+The next step is to contact the customer service provider (you can find the number on your card).
+Explain that you want to cancel your credit card and close your account.

 Most financial service providers will try to convince you to keep your credit card and will explain the benefits and offer you other, better packages.